 Step 5: Personalize the approach based on the signal

-Each signal provides a natural pretext to start a conversation.
-Personalization isn’t optional — it’s what separates a 5% response rate from a 25% one.
+Each signal gives you a natural reason to start a conversation.
+That personalization isn’t optional; it’s what separates a 5% response rate from a 25% one.

 Fundraising: